Towards U(N|M) knot invariant from ABJM theory: Comments on related topics

 \subsection{Topological A-model}

 Let us comment on the realization of the knot invariant in topological string theory, especially in the topological A-model.
 It was shown in \cite{Ooguri:1999bv} that the knot invariant for $K$ is obtained in the topological string by adding a brane with a proper Lagrangian submanifold of the Calabi--Yau threefold $L_K$.
-This insertion of the brane corresponds to the expectation value of the characteristic polynomial with respect to Chern--Simons theory
+This insertion of a brane gives rise to the expectation value of the characteristic polynomial with respect to Chern--Simons theory

 where the matrix $U$ is the holonomy along the knot $K$, $\displaystyle U = \mathrm{P} \exp \left( \oint_K A\right)$, and $R_n$ is the totally symmetric representation with $n$ boxes.
 This means that this topological string partition function is the discrete Fourier (Laplace) transform of the HOMFLY polynomial, since the expectation value of the holonomy $\Big\langle\mathrm{Tr}_{R_n} U\Big\rangle$ just gives the knot invariant.
 If we consider a multi-point correlator of the characteristic polynomials, the knot invariant with more generic representations is obtained.
 Note that this knot invariant is analogous to the matrix integral with the external source, as discussed in Sec.~\ref{sec:MM}.
 This kind of relation between the characteristic polynomial and the external source is naturally interpreted from the viewpoint of the topological expansion of spectral curves.